Death in Paradise

-Death in Paradise is a British–French crime comedy drama television series created by Robert Thorogood, starring Ben Miller (series 1–2), Kris Marshall (series 3–6), Ardal O'Hanlon (series 6–9) and Ralf Little (series 9–).
+Death in Paradise is a crime television series created by Robert Thorogood, starring Ben Miller (Series 1–3), Kris Marshall (Series 3–6), Ardal O'Hanlon (Series 6–9), Ralf Little (Series 9–13) and Don Gilet (Series 14–present).

-The programme is filmed on the French Caribbean island of Guadeloupe and is broadcast on BBC One in the United Kingdom, France 2 in France, PBS, Ovation and Britbox in the United States and Canada, Prime in New Zealand (with repeats on BBC UKTV), and ABC and 9Gem in Australia.
+The programme is filmed on the French Caribbean island of Guadeloupe.
+It is broadcast on BBC One in the United Kingdom, France 2 in France, PBS in the United States, and Prime in New Zealand (with repeats on BBC UKTV), and on Foxtel's BBC First channel, ABC, 9Gem in Australia and repeat episodes on A3S (A Tres Series) Spanish tv channel.

-Death in Paradise has enjoyed high viewing figures and a generally positive critical reception since its debut, leading to repeated renewals.
-The most recent series, series 12, began broadcasting in the UK on 6 January 2023.
-The show is commissioned for two more series, ensuing the programme will run until at least 2025.
+Since its debut, Death in Paradise has enjoyed high viewing figures and a generally positive critical reception, leading to repeated renewals.
+The most recent series, series 14, wrapped on March 28, 2025.
+The series is currently renewed for at least one more series, airing until 2026.

+A spin-off series, Beyond Paradise, starring Marshall's character Humphrey Goodman, began airing in 2023.
+A second spin-off, Return to Paradise, made for ABC television in Australia and BBC One, debuted in 2024.